epustozerov/hackathon-junction-2025-espoo/README.md

 **Web Application Features:**

+- **Customized AI assistant** with specialized knowledge of business documents and resources
 - **ChatGPT-style chat interface** for natural, conversational form completion
 - **Visual progress tracker** showing completion status of each form step
 - **Real-time validation** and guidance throughout the process